 Signs a couple may be in trouble with money matters

 Couples not on the same page about finances argue frequently about money.
 They have a hard time talking about money without it turning into an argument.
 Many times one partner will disagree with how the other person spends money.
 Lack of financial security can stirrup stress in the home environment.
 This stress can make it difficult for couples to communicate.
-This can spill into other area of life.
+This can spill into other areas of life.
 Partners may start to resent one another.
 The couple may talk less.
 One of the partners may not feel as secure with the other partner.
-Sometimes the person may not feel as respected by the other partner, because their money concerns are not being understood or supported.
+Sometimes the person may not feel as respected by the other partner because their money concerns are not being understood or supported.
 The family home life and environment may become more intense.
 Not talking about it doesn’t make the problem go away.
 They are just not talking about it.

 The Good Things that Happen When Couples Talk about Money

-When couples start to have those conversations about money and finances things can turn around in an amazing way.
+When couples start to have those conversations about money and finance things can turn around in an amazing way.
 They will be able to have clear discussions about money that do not lead to arguments.
 The couple will be on the same page.
 The couple will feel accomplished as a team.
 They will build an even closer bond.
 One person will not be solely responsible for the finances.
 When both people are aware of how the money is used for the family they can be more of a team.
 Knowledge is power, once they both have a clear understanding of how the money is being used they can make better decisions related to money.
 They will be able to successfully tackle any financial goal that comes there way together.

 How to Stack as a Couple